IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

     executed and that all relevant care recommendations will be proposed to the end-user in support of their care decision-making.

 4. It documents a base **health data content model** that provides all ecosystem actors with a common underlying framework for defining, sharing, and executing CCG artefacts.
-It is anticipated that implementing jurisdictions will replace this base model with their national or regional continuity of care content specifications.
+It is anticipated that implementing jurisdictions may replace this base model with their national or regional continuity of care content specifications.

 The digital health ecosystem of CCG actors and transactions is designed to satisfy four use cases: